 AdSense is undeniably an excellent ad network for small to medium-sized publishers that helps to sell the ad inventories.
 But, like other networks, it doesn’t offer a 100% ad fill rate.
 And, due to this reason, many publishers get an Ad Manager account to integrate more demand partners, manage the advertising channels, and serve ads on the website.

-Since Google Ad Manager is the most widely used ad server by the publishers, let’s take it as an ad server for our cases and find the best set-up for backfilling ad inventories.
+Since Google Ad Manager is the most widely used ad server by the publishers, let’s take it for our cases and find the best set-up for backfilling ad inventories.

 Case I: Google Ad Manager > Waterfall > AdSense